AxisMorais/AxisMorais/README.md

 My greatest ability is to build bridges correlating people, technology and innovation process.

-I have worked as a teacher for over five years and I´m currently involved in sectors that work with data analysis and programing taks.
+I have worked as a teacher for over five years and I´m currently involved in sectors that work with data analysis and programing tasks.

 Main skills: Java, Python, SQL.